abchiii/East_Asia_Cointegration_Analysis/README.md

 # East Asia Real Exchange Rate Cointegration Analysis

-**Author:** Ching-Ting Huang (Collaborated with 4 team members) **Course:** ECON90010 Quantitative Analysis of Finance II, University of Melbourne
+**Author:** Ching-Ting Huang (Collaborated with 4 team members)

+**Course:** ECON90010 Quantitative Analysis of Finance II, University of Melbourne

 ## 📌 Project Overview
-This project investigates the validity of the **Generalized Purchasing Power Parity (G-PPP)** hypothesis across East Asian economies (Mainland China, Hong Kong SAR, and Japan) relative to the United States.
+This project investigates the validity of the **Generalised Purchasing Power Parity (G-PPP)** hypothesis across East Asian economies (Mainland China, Hong Kong SAR, and Japan) relative to the United States.

-Using monthly macroeconomic data from **2004 to 2024**, we analyze whether these economies form an "Optimum Currency Area" and whether their Real Exchange Rates (RER) share a stable long-run equilibrium.
+Using monthly macroeconomic data from **2004 to 2024**, we analyse whether these economies form an "Optimum Currency Area" and whether their Real Exchange Rates (RER) share a stable long-run equilibrium.
 The study also extends previous work by Liang (1999) to determine if modern RER movements are driven by internal macroeconomic fundamentals rather than regional parity.

 ## 📊 Research Questions
 1. **Regional Integration:** Do China, Hong Kong, and Japan share a long-run cointegration relationship with the US Dollar, supporting the G-PPP hypothesis?